 She always spoke to me in French.
 For the longest time, she had been insisting I speak to her in French, feigning not being able to understand me otherwise.
 Knowing that I would not get breakfast until I answered her properly, I conceded.

 « Je les ai mis comme vous le vouliez, Maman, » I said reluctantly.

 She frowned at how I scarfed down my food, but did not complain because at least nothing remained on my plate.
 I downed the rest of my orange juice as she ushered me towards the bathroom to brush my teeth.
-She would always lecture me on how important it was for me to take care of them unless I wanted to become like my grandfather who wore dentures, a word that always sent me running for a toothbrush.
+She would always lecture me on how important it was for me to take care of them unless I wanted to become like my grandfather who wore dentures; a word that always sent me running for my toothbrush.

 Rule Number One: Mom is always right.